a-s-g93/neo4j-runway/docs/_pages/api/llm.md

     Attributes
     ----------
     model: str, optional
-        The OpenAI LLM to use., by default gpt-4o-2024-05-13
+        The OpenAI LLM to use.
+By default gpt-4o-2024-05-13
     open_ai_key: Union[str, None], optional
-        Your OpenAI API key if it is not declared in an environment variable., by default None
+        Your OpenAI API key if it is not declared in an environment variable.
+By default None